Ttibsi/CppCheatSheet/CPPCheatSheet.md

 * If you're creating a container class such as your own version of an array, you can use the `<initializer_list>` to initialise things like you would a standard array (ex `int array[] {1,2,3,4,5}`)

+* When using Inheritance, you want to make sure that the child's constructor calls the parent's constructor as well.
+This is the best way to pass values through to the attributes the parent initialises.
+    * This is especially true when the parent's attributes are private
+* Favour private attributes over protected attributes
+* Child classes can also overload parent methods with their own definitions of those methods.
+    * You can still call the parent method within the child method to extend functionality instead of writing it again from scratch
+* You can also static_cast a derived object into a parent object
+* You can add a parent's protected method to the child classes using the `using` keyword - ex `using parent::method`.
+This doesn't change the access level

+* You can have a child class with multiple parent classes by using a comma:
+(`class Child: public Parent1, public Parent2`)
+    * This can add a high level of complexity and hidden issues to some code